MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-rbac.md

 - A command line tool, such as the [Azure CLI](/cli/azure/install-azure-cli).

-## Step 1: Set up your Azure subscription and tenant
+## Step 1: Get your Azure subscription and tenant IDs

 This step is necessary if you have more than one subscription or tenant.

 1. Get the Azure subscription and tenant for your search service:

-   1. Sign into the Azure portal and navigate to your search service.
+   1. Sign into the [Azure portal](https://portal.azure.com) and navigate to your search service.

    1. Notice the subscription name and ID in **Overview** > **Essentials**.